-Peru was first stamp to christen my, then, spanking new passport and my first time traveling solo.
+Peru was the first stamp to christen my spanking new passport and my first time traveling solo.
 I was excited as I was terrified.
 Ironically, my fear was a good omen.
 Anytime I felt uncomfortable being alone I focused on taking pictures.
 Who knew my insecurities and a palm-sized Lumix camera would eventually lead me to my passion for travel photography?
 Before then, I’d never given the art much thought.

 On a trip to Cambodia, Thailand and Laos, I started photographing the locals I met along the way.
 I wasn’t very good at it.
 I was uncomfortable asking strangers for their photos and I found myself sneaking shots so I didn’t have to.
-Afterwards, I always felt guilty.
+Afterward, I always felt guilty.
 It took me a long time to work up the nerve to ask.

 Morocco was different yet similar.
-Steeped in history, awash with color, intriguing people and exotic tableaus, the country checked all the boxes.
+Steeped in history, awash with color, intriguing people, and exotic tableaus, the country checked all the boxes.
 Touring the mosques, I learned first-hand about the Muslim faith, a welcome education compared to the radicalized version of the religion I’d become so used to seeing on the news.